Bereyziat-Development/fastapi-template/README.md

     docker compose up -d
     ```

+    >[!TIP]
-    **Note**: The first time you start your stack, it might take a bit of time to download all the docker images.
+     The first time you start your stack, it might take a bit of time to download all the docker images.
 While the backend waits for the database to be ready and configures everything.
 You can check the logs to monitor it.

     To check the logs, run: